Skip to main content

 Treatment for this stage depends in part on whether or not you want to continue to be able to have children (maintain fertility).

-Treatment options for women who want to maintain fertility
+Treatment options if you want to maintain fertility

 • Cone biopsy with removal of pelvic lymph nodes (pelvic lymph node dissection)